itsjoekent/leftfield/.docs/COMPONENT_META.md

  * @type {Object}
  * @property {Array<Trait>} include Traits a component must have to be used in this slot
- * @property {Array<Trait>} exclude Traits a component cannot have to be used in this slot */
+ * @property {Array<Trait>} exclude Traits a component cannot have to be used in this slot
+ * @property {Array<Trait>} oneOf A component must contain one of the given traits to be used in this slot */

 /**